fbpx

 “I really look forward to Anita’s visits, she’s one in a million!”.

-Anita, who has volunteered in different capacities for her whole life, said she loved giving back to the community and encouraged everyone with a spare hour a week to get involved in the Community Visitors Scheme.
+Anita, who has volunteered in different capacities for her whole life, said she loved giving back to the community and encouraged everyone with a spare hour a week to get involved in the AGED CARE VOLUNTEER VISITORS SCHEME (formerly Community Visitor's Scheme ).

 “It’s so joyous to meet these wonderful people that you wouldn’t meet otherwise,” she said